-What Is Catfishing, Where It Came from, and the Psychology Behind Catfish Online Dating Scam
+What Is Catfishing, Where It Came From, and the Psychology Behind Catfish Online Dating Scam – Social Catfish

 Being a natural predator (we haven’t been able to verify this as we couldn’t find any data supporting the claim and the fact that catfish are freshwater fish), the catfish would chase the cod and keep them moving and agile which, in return would produce a better quality cod.

 Well, Vince (the husband of the woman; Angela who “catfished” Nev) compared this story to her efforts in contrast to their online relationship where she lured him in and “stimulated” him.
 This metaphor is an excellent way to put it since most of these online relationships are purely selfish and the catfish usually has a motive for what they’re doing.

 Because of the show, the term “catfish” describes a recently popular “outed” dating scam and is a term coined by “Nev” Yaniv Schulman and his film crew including Max Joseph (Nev’s partner from the TV show Catfish) leading back from the movie Catfish.